gigaj0ule/system42/README.md

 it will be destroyed the next time make runs with "clean" enabled.

+### Threading

+To create a thread:

+    static void daughter_thread(void* arg)

+You must call vTaskDekay(milliseconds) instead of delay(milliseconds), or your CPU will waste useful cycles.

+Always call vTaskDelay() at least once in a thread.
+If you don't, then the thread will crash your core.

 ### USB Firmware Upgrade

 After you have installed the BIOS